A Change of Seasons (film): Production

+Reception

 In his review in The New York Times, Vincent Canby said the film "exhibits no sense of humor and no appreciation for the ridiculous ... the screenplay [is] often dreadful ... the only appealing performance is Miss MacLaine's, and she's too good to be true.
 A Change of Seasons does prove one thing, though.
 A farce about characters who've been freed of their conventional obligations quickly becomes aimless."

 Variety observed, "It would take the genius of an Ernst Lubitsch to do justice to the incredibly tangled relationships in A Change of Seasons, and director Richard Lang is no Lubitsch.
 The switching of couples seems arbitrary and mechanical, and more sour than amusing."

 TV Guide rates it one out of a possible four stars, adding the film "is as predictable as a long Arctic winter, and just about as interesting ...
 Marybeth Hurt ... steals what there is of the picture to steal."

 Time Out London calls it "kitsch without conviction, schlock without end ... glib trappings ... and witless dialogue sink everything except for the perky intelligence of MacLaine, who clearly deserves better than this."

 Awards and nominations

-The film had the dubious distinction of garnering three nominations at the first Golden Raspberry Awards.
+The film had the dubious distinction of garnering three nominations at the 1st Golden Raspberry Awards.